 - (i) Your illness or disability or that of a member of your immediate family that prevents you from participating.
-"Illness" includes a request from a medical professional, local health official, or the Secretary of Health to be isolated or quarantined as a consequence of a disease that is the subject of a public health emergency, even if you or your immediate family member have not been actually diagnosed with a disease that is the subject of a public health emergency; - (ii) Your employment or presence at a job interview scheduled with an employer; - (iii) Natural disaster or similar acts of nature; or - (iv) Factors specific to your situation which would prevent a reasonably prudent person in similar circumstances from participating. - (b) If you have an unexcused absence, the department will: - (i) Schedule you for a JSR of your job search activities for all weeks claimed; and - (ii) Deny your benefits for the week of the initial JSR unless you can show good cause for not participating.
+"Illness" includes a request from a medical professional, local health official, or the Secretary of Health to be isolated or quarantined as a consequence of COVID-19, even if you or your immediate family member have not been actually diagnosed with COVID-19; - (ii) Your employment or presence at a job interview scheduled with an employer; - (iii) Natural disaster or similar acts of nature; or - (iv) Factors specific to your situation which would prevent a reasonably prudent person in similar circumstances from participating. - (b) If you have an unexcused absence, the department will: - (i) Schedule you for a JSR of your job search activities for all weeks claimed; and - (ii) Deny your benefits for the week of the initial JSR unless you can show good cause for not participating.
 (See WAC 192-180-030.) - (5) What does "all weeks" mean?
-For purposes of this section, "all weeks" means the latest of the following:

-- (a) Weeks claimed since you filed your application for benefits; or - (b) Weeks claimed since your last all weeks JSR. - (6) Will the department verify my identity at the JSR interview?
+For purposes of this section, "all weeks" means the latest of the following: - (a) Weeks claimed since you filed your application for benefits; or - (b) Weeks claimed since your last all weeks JSR. - (6) Will the department verify my identity at the JSR interview?
 Yes, you must be prepared to provide the department with sufficient information to verify your identity.